VerKnowSys/qemu-buildhost-darwin-arm64/README.md

 * Use bridged networking by default (which is not supported by Qemu 6.1 while HVF is not supported on the latest Qemu 8+)

+* Allows using more than 4G RAM for a guest machine.

 # Qemu installation